 Then there's the look of the place.
-Spring the only time of year that the Golden State's predominant color doesn't match its name.
+Spring is the only time of year that the Golden State's predominant color doesn't match its name.
 Starting in later winter and lasting into early spring, everything turns green.
 That is, most of the time.
 In drought years, you may see less green even then.

-After a rainy winter, wildflowers burst into bloom, blossoms turn fruit trees into pink and white clouds and sometimes even the most barren desert puts out a flowery carpet.
+After a rainy winter, wildflowers burst into bloom, blossoms turn fruit trees into pink and white clouds, and sometimes even the most barren desert puts out a flowery carpet.

 What to Expect